-If you were to draw a venn diagram of wedding planning that cataloged the parts you thought were going to be fun versus the parts that are actually fun, I think you’d basically end up with an empty venn diagram, save for some cake and dancing somewhere in the overlap.
+If you were to draw a Venn diagram of wedding planning that cataloged the parts you thought were going to be fun versus the parts that are actually fun, I think you’d basically end up with an empty Venn diagram, save for some cake and dancing somewhere in the overlap.
 And listen… if you were to be making that same Venn diagram for your 2020 wedding in the midst of COVID-19, I think it might just light on fire.
 (As always, we’re so sorry.
 Find all of our tools and guidance just for you right here.)

-And while we can’t solve a pandemic, we have spent the last decade answering all of these wedding planning questions (hint: never start your planning journey with decor) and we’ve partnered with Zola, the free (!) wedding-planning app and registry company to walk through everything you need to know—from gathering wedding planning tools, to talking to your family, to picking your decor style.
+And while we can’t solve a pandemic, we have spent the last decade answering all of these wedding planning questions, and we can provide as much support as is possible in these trying times.
 Want to have a $1,000 wedding for fifty people?
 It is possible.
 Want to spend $300,000 on five hundred of your nearest and dearest?
 Go for it.
 (Just as long as it’s safe and you can afford it.)
 And if you need a Zoom wedding or a socially distant wedding (we’re not going to use “want” in this situation, we’ve also got you covered.)
 We’ve even put together a COVID-19 Couple’s Guide, and you should absolutely get it for yourself, stat.
-You name the problem, and between Zola and APW, we’ve probably got a solution.
+You name the problem, we’ve probably got a solution.
 Hopefully a low-stress, judgment-free solution.
 So let’s get down to brass tacks and talk about where to start… and how you’re going to slay this thing.
 (Pro-tip: Bookmark this page, so you can come back to it as you go.)

 Organize Your wedding planning tools